From: Burgundy, France

 Taste: "A ripe and full-on nose speaks mostly of various dark berries and pungent earth aromas.
 The succulent, round and delicious middle weight flavors possess good volume for a wine at this level, all wrapped in a lingering and lightly rustic finale.
 To enjoy young." –Burghound

 Pairing: The bold finesse of this Pommard-sourced Bourgogne Rouge calls for more substantial pairings, including magret duck, duck confit, other roasted game birds, pork chops, and strong cheeses such as époisses.
-To make your own recommend Daniel Gritzer's Sous Vide Duck Confit recipe.
+To make your own, we recommend Daniel Gritzer's Sous Vide Duck Confit recipe.